xpqz/documentation/programmers-guide/docs/component-files/component-files/component-files.md

 ### Overview

-A component file is a data file maintained by Dyalog APL.
-It contains a series of APL arrays known as components which are accessed by reference to their relative position or component number within the file.
+A **component file** is a data file maintained by Dyalog APL.
+It contains a series of APL arrays known as **components** which are accessed by reference to their relative position or **component number** within the file.
 Component files are just like other data files and there are no special restrictions imposed on names or sizes.

 A set of system functions is supplied to perform a range of file operations.
 These provide facilities to create or delete files, and to read and write components.
 Facilities are also provided for multi-user access, including the capability to determine who may do what, and file locking for concurrent updates.

 ### Tying and Untying Files

-To access an existing component file it must be tied, i.e. opened for use.
-The tie may be exclusive (single-user access) or shared (multi-user access).
-A file is untied, i.e. closed, using `⎕FUNTIE` or on terminating Dyalog APL.
+To access an existing component file it must be **tied**, i.e. opened for use.
+The tie may be **exclusive** (single-user access) or **shared** (multi-user access).
+A file is **untied**, i.e. closed, using `⎕FUNTIE` or on terminating Dyalog APL.
 File ties survive `)LOAD`, `⎕LOAD` and `)CLEAR` operations.

 ### Tie Numbers

-A file is tied by associating a file name with a tie number.
+A file is tied by associating a **file name** with a **tie number**.
 Tie numbers are integers in the range 1 - 2147483647 and, you can supply one explicitly, or have the interpreter allocate the next available one by specifying 0.
 The system functions which tie files return the tie number as a "shy" result.

 ### Creating and Removing Files